Hi! I’m Yasmin and I’m the founder and designer of Beadeze.

 When I discovered jewellery making, I felt that it combined all of the crafts I learned over the years plus reminded me of the happy times spent 'crafting' with the kids.
 My journey started with beading and when I realised I could make my own beads from polymer clay, I was hooked.

-I've been working with this medium for 2 years and continue to be inspired by the potential uses.
+I've been working with this medium for over 3 years and continue to be inspired by the potential uses.
 I regularly attend workshops to develop my skills and am a member of the British Polymer Clay Guild.